 This topic became widely spoken about and debating during the last season of The Bachelorette.
-I do not usually watch the show, nor do I agree with its premise; however, as Hannah Brown attempted to find love, a lot of controversy was raised after a contestant asked Hannah a personal question about sex.
+I do not usually watch the show, nor do I agree with its premise; however, as Hannah Brown attempted to find love, a lot of controversies were raised after a contestant asked Hannah a personal question about sex.

-It was the week of Fantasy Suites, where Hannah decides which of the final three men she would like to take the next step with.
-During her date with Luke P, things became heated after he told her that if she were having sex with the other guys, he would want to excuse himself from the show.
-Completely shocked and taken aback, Hannah B responded with the now famous quote, “I have had sex, and Jesus still loves me.”
+It was the week of Fantasy Suites, where Hannah decides which of the final four men she would like to take the next step with.
+During her date with Luke P, things became heated after he told her that he would want to excuse himself from the show if she were having sex with the other guys.
+Completely shocked and taken aback, Hannah B responded with the now-famous quote, “I have had sex, and Jesus still loves me.”
 (Click here for the clip)

-That night, Hannah sent Luke home, though he came back for the rose ceremony determined to win Hannah back and propose to her.
+That night, Hannah sent Luke home, though he returned for the rose ceremony determined to win Hannah back and propose to her.
 The episode raised many questions, and thousands of people began to choose sides and discuss who was right.
-Some Christians were patting Luke P on the back, while others were saying that we should be passed the age of slut-shaming and questioning people’s faith because they choose not to wait until marriage to have sex.
+Some Christians were patting Luke P on the back, while others said that we should be past the age of slut-shaming and questioning people’s faith because they choose not to wait until marriage to have sex.

-While I don’t think that we should be bullying or questioning people’s hearts, I believe that we need to have these discussions and challenge believers with what the scripture says.
+While I don’t think that we should be bullying or questioning people’s hearts, we do need to have these discussions and challenge believers with what the Scripture says.
 1 Thessalonians 5:11, “Therefore encourage one another and build each other up, just as in fact you are doing.”